gvwilson/sdxpy/src/cache/index.md

 These two functions work as designed, but neither should be used in production.
-The problem is that neither guarantees
-[%g atomic_operation "atomic operation" %]:
-in both cases,
-if something goes wrong part-way through the function, the caching system can be left in an inconsistent state.
+The problem is that neither function works atomically: in both cases, if something goes wrong part-way through the function, the caching system can be left in an inconsistent state.